d-sonuga/myfxtracker/docs/docs/affiliate.md

 * The submit button is disabled, so nothing happens

 #### Payment plan for students
-A payment plan will be created manually with Flutterwave for the affiliate with $150 dollars per year
+A payment plan will be created manually with Flutterwave for the affiliate with 150 dollars per year The payment plan will only be available to students whose referrer is WBA So the init data sent on trader log ins should now have referrer information to determine whether or not to display the new WBA plan

 #### For the affiliate to receive payments
 The payments will be sent manually for now.